MichaelSiehl/Atomic_Subroutines--Using_them_to_implement_a_bi-directional_synchronization/README.md

 # The three steps of implementing a bi-directional (two-sided) synchronization using atomic subroutines within the example program:

 STEP 1 (executed on coarray image 1):
 Initiate the segment synchronization on the involved remote images 2, 3, and 4.
-To do so, set the ImageActivityFlag atomically to state InitializeSegmentSynchronization on these remote images.
+To do so, set the ImageActivityFlag atomically to value InitializeSegmentSynchronization on these remote images, and also transmit the image number of the executing image (1) within the same single call to atomic_define.

+STEP 2 (executed on coarray images 2, 3, and 4):
+On these coarray images the ImageActivityFlag is permanently checked for it's actual value.
+If it has value InitializeSegmentSynchronization, set the ImageActivityFlag on these images to value WaitForSegmentSynchronization and signal to the remote image 1 atomically that the ImageActivityFlag of the executing image is set to state WaitForSegmentSynchronization.

 # Output